EduardoSebastianRodriguez/Multi-Robot-Implicit-Control-Herd/README.md

 # Multi-robot Implicit Control of Herds

 This repository provides a variety of codes that implement our novel "Implicit Control" technique applied to the multi-robot herding problem.
-In summary, we have developed a new control strategy, Implicit Control, able to efficiently herd hetereogeneous groups of noncooperative evaders, such as sheep.
+In summary, we have developed a new control strategy, Implicit Control, able to efficiently herd hetereogeneous groups of noncooperative evaders, such as sheeps.
 The intuition behind this methodology consists in driving the input, rather than computing it, toward the unknown value that achieves the desired dynamic behavior of the herd.
-Thanks to Implicit Control, we are capable of steering groups of heterogeneous herds to desired individually assigned positions simultaneously, drive them towards dynamic references, gather and herd large groups of evaders with just a few rovbots, or adapt to partially unknown evaders' dynamics.
+Thanks to Implicit Control, we are capable of steering groups of heterogeneous herds to desired individually assigned positions simultaneously, drive them towards dynamic references, gather and herd large groups of evaders with just a few robots, or adapt to partially unknown evaders' dynamics.

 We hope you like it!